myles/genhost/README.md

 genhost
 =======

-This script will randomly generate hostnames by picking words from the provided word list.
-The pool of words comes from Oren Tirosh's [mnemonic encoding](http://web.archive.org/web/20090918202746/http://tothink.com/mnemonic/wordlist.html) project.
+These two scripts will randomly generate a hostname for a server (using the pool of words comes from Oren Tirosh's [mnemonic encoding](http://web.archive.org/web/20090918202746/http://tothink.com/mnemonic/wordlist.html) project) or a workstation (using characters from the [Marvel Universe](http://marvel.com/comics/characters)).

 Usage
 -----